pip-services/pip-services-docs/content/en/toolkit/recipes/descriptors/_index.md

 ### Adding a component to a factory

 Factories are used to automate component creation.
 They work by registering components based on their descriptors.
-In the following example, we first define a custom component and then we register it in a factory previously created.
+In the following example, we first define a custom component, then we register it in a factory previously created, and finally we create an instance of the class.
 The code is:

 {{< tabsection >}}
    {{< include "/content/en/toolkit/recipes/descriptors/__code7_node.md" >}}